Epicodus-Curriculum/career-services-full-stack/student-handbook.md

 * Is a JPEG file of at least 50 KB and no more than 2 MB
 * Is a full face head shot
 * Has a solid white or off-white background with even lighting
-* Is similar to a driver’s license or passport photo
+* Is similar to a driver's license or passport photo
 * Does not include props or items that obscure the face or head like hats or sunglasses

 **Keycards**